engraniaokasha/glfw-first-task-opengl/README.md

-drawing circle and move it up and down by keyhanlde function this is a very simple project using glfw ,open gl
+drawing circle and move it up and down by keyhanlde function... this is a very simple project using glfw ,open gl